Pallache family: Other countries

 The Pallache had established themselves in Jamaica by the 19th century in the sugar trade.
 In 1825, the London Gazette posted notice of a partnership that included Mordecai Palache and Alexander Palache "of Kingston, in the Island of Jamaica."
 A "Charles, son of Mordechai Palache" is recorded in 1847.
 Numerous people named Palache continued to appear.
 Most prominent among them was the Honorable John Thomson Palache ("a coloured solicitor").

 By 1855, a "Vita Palacci" appears in Argentina.

 In 1911, Camille Palacci, daughter of the late Aaron Palacci of Cairo, married Benjamin Bigio in a synagogue on Mauldeth Road in Manchester, United Kingdom.

 21st century

 Continued expulsions and diaspora have dispersed the Pallache family to many countries in the Americas, Europe, and farther afield.

-By the 20th century, the Pallache had established and the United States.
+By the 20th century, the Pallache had established itself within the United States.
 The family of noted American mineralogist Charles Palache (1869–1954) came to California from Jamaica.
-His descendants include Judith Palache Gregory (1932–2017), aka "an American writer, counselor, educator, and permaculturalist".
+His descendants includeJudith Palache Gregory (1932–2017), a writer, counselor, educator, and permaculturalist.

-Numerous Palacci came to the States in diaspora from Turkey and Egypt, including Colette (Palacci) Rossant.
+Numerous Palacci came to the United States in diaspora from Turkey and Egypt, including Colette Rossant.